Food coverage is supported by a generous donation from Susan and Moses Libitzky.

 Orders must be placed online at cbshalom.org by Aug.
 20 for the Aug.
 30 pickup at Congregation Beth Shalom in Carmichael.
 The event has been designed to comply with all health requirements for the Covid-19 pandemic.
 Volunteers will be wearing masks and gloves as they bring food to customers’ cars, and customers should wear masks as well.

 Hagafen Cellars, Napa Valley’s kosher winery, often keeps a garden on its property to grow vegetables for employees and friends.
 Given the hard times we’re in, the winery decided to grow more than usual and donate the surplus to the Napa Valley Food Bank, which offers free food to clients at seven sites.
-When wine tasting resumes, Hagafen hopes to open a farmstand to sell the produce to tasting-room customers, with all proceeds going toward the garden, so “you’re buying fresh vegetables to support the donation of fresh vegetables to those in need during the pandemic,” said Hagafen owner and founder Ernie Weir.
+Outdoor wine-tasting resumed on June 19.
+Since then, produce has been available for sale to tasting customers, with all proceeds going toward the garden, so “you’re buying fresh vegetables to support the donation of fresh vegetables to those in need during the pandemic,” said Hagafen owner and founder Ernie Weir.

 Saul’s Delicatessen and Restaurant in Berkeley has reopened with a new takeout window, with bagels baked on the premises for the first time.
 Saul’s still sells Baron Bagels made by Dan Graf, but they are now boiled and baked there, which takes them to another level of freshness.
-Right now, Saul’s “bagel window” is open from 8 to 11:30 a.m.; for sandwiches, salads and lunch from 11:30 a.m. on; and for dinner, including fresh fish and steak entrées, anytime after 2:30 p.m.
+Right now, Saul’s “bagel window” is open from 8 to 11:30 a.m. (with a six-bagel limit on weekends); for sandwiches, salads and lunch from 11:30 a.m. on; and for dinner, including fresh fish and steak entrées, anytime after 2:30 p.m.

 Chabad SF–SoMa Shul has teamed up with Frena Bakery and some donors, including the S.F.-based Jewish Community Federation, to distribute “Shabboxes” of meals to the elderly, those in need and Covid patients.
 To donate, visit chabadsf.com.